burhanmt/dejavu2/README.md

 are strictly separated.
 The application (web, mobile) will be developed later by consuming this API.

 ## Code Standards
-PSR-12 for coding standard, PSR-4 for namespace convention standard is followed up.
+PSR-12 for coding standard, PSR-4 for namespace convention standard is followed.

+## JSON API Specification
+I strictly followed JSON API specification for the JSON format.
+Look at [here](https://jsonapi.org/format/) for more info.
 ## Folder Structure
 - **Models** --> All models
 - **Api Controllers** --> app/Http/Controllers/Api/V1